nccr-catalysis-org/useful_scripts/README.md

 #### hsplit-tables
 This splits the tables at every empty row.
 If a table-name header is present above the column headers, it will detect the table name and use it to name the sheets.
 Examples will be provided soon for more clarity.

+### split-all-tables
+This detects and splits tables in both dimensions.
+Nonetheless, the use of vsplit and hsplit is strongly recommended when possible, because they will be faster and more robust.
+For instance, a full row of empty values in a vertical table will not cause issues with vsplit, but it will lead to the table being split with "split-all-tables".
+Nonetheless, if you have grids of tables in more than one dimension, this function allows to split them.

 ### Convert options
 ```